claranet/spryker-base/README.md

     /data/etc/config_local.php  -- Spryker configuration overriding the project wide ones with container local setup resp. their external dependencies

+External docker volumes to be mounted are:

+  * `/data/shop/assets` -- Shared volume where static assets were imported (1)
+  * `/data/shop/public/Yves/assets` -- Shared volume for serving static assets processed by antelope (2)
+  * `/data/shop/public/Zed/assets` -- Shared volume for serving static assets processed by antelope (2)

 ## Using this image